→ The eLearning Africa 2019 Report

 As African leaders seek to make a reality of the African Union's vision of a ‘transformed continent’ by 2063, setting their sights on the creation of the largest single market in the world and, as businesses assess the implications of a ‘fourth industrial revolution,’ the eLearning Africa Report looks at the state of education, training, development and technology at this moment of unparalleled change.

-- The ‘Father of the African Internet,’ Nii Quaynor, on improving access
+- The ‘Father of the African Internet,’ Nii Quaynor, on improving access, digital literacy and online courses

-- Smart Africa’s Diane Malikane on ‘Education for All’
+- Smart Africa’s Diane Malikane on gender equality and ‘Education for All’

-- Ibrahima Guimba-Saidou on transforming Niger into an African digital state
+- Ibrahima Guimba-Saidou on learning design and transforming Niger into an African digital state

 - Photographer Alun Be on seeing the digital age and artist Monou Desiré Koffi on finding beauty in e-waste